Different Types of Beehives

 Most experts agree that a 10 frame Langstroth hive is best suited for beginner beekeepers and hobbyists.
 This is due to the fact that the popularity of this kind of hive makes it easy to acquire components.

-Unfortunately, we cannot ask the bees – who seem to equally prosper and sometimes die in each style.
-Like everything else in beekeeping, there is no simple answer.
+Some beekeepers feel that top bar hives (and others where bees draw their own comb) is the more natural approach to beekeeping.
+Unfortunately, we cannot ask the bees – who seem to equally prosper and sometimes die in each style

-In general, beekeepers who only want bees for pollination tend to favor Top-Bar Hives.
+Beekeepers who only want bees for pollination tend to favor Top-Bar Hives.
 Beekeepers interested in honey production tend to choose the Langstroth Hive.
-Regardless of the one you chose to use, you still must practice good beekeeping management.

 And if you really want a special experience, you may even decide to buy or build an observation hive and take your bees on the road someday!